7-8 Bone

 The mature bone normally replaces the immature bone and is the predominant type in adults.

-Main differences between the two types:
+Main differences between these types:

 Immature or non-lamellar bone: the collagen fibers of the extracellular matrix are arranged in many directions, and the osteocytes are not regularly arranged lacking a specific organization.
+It contains more cells per volume than the lamellar bone.

 More information on lamellar and non-lamellar bone will be presented in the following pages.